DigitalPenguin1/ClassicFishingCompanion/README.md

 - **Skill**: Your fishing skill level (current/max)
 - **Buff**: Active fishing lure or buff
 - **Time Left**: Countdown timer for buff expiration
   - Timer changes color as time runs low
   - Helps you know when to reapply lures

 **Moving and Locking the HUD:**
-1. Make sure HUD is unlocked (click the padlock icon in top-right corner or check Settings tab)
+1. Make sure HUD is unlocked (click the padlock icon in the top-right corner or check the Settings tab)
 2. Click and drag the HUD to your preferred position
 3. Click the lock icon to lock it in place, or use the Settings tab
 4. A locked padlock icon 🔒 means the HUD is locked; an unlocked icon 🔓 means it can be moved